Is Tyra Banks the villain? It depends upon whom you ask.

 “And so I hope that some of that comes through too, and that there is compassion on all sides and reason on all sides,” he stated.

-The contents of the three-episode docuseries, which Barker noticed in its entirety previous to its debut, shocked even him in some instances.
+The contents of the three-episode docuseries, which Barker noticed in its entirety previous to its debut, stunned even him in some circumstances.

-One case entails Shandi Sullivan, a contestant on cycle 2, because the seasons are known as.
-When the present initially aired, one episode featured a scene through which Sullivan was offered as having had intercourse with a person she met throughout a visit to Milan together with her fellow contestants.
-Others witnessed the incident, which happened within the presence of the movie crew.
-When the present aired, Sullivan was offered as distraught after realizing she’d cheated on her boyfriend again dwelling.
+One case includes Shandi Sullivan, a contestant on cycle 2, because the seasons are referred to as.
+When the present initially aired, one episode featured a scene during which Sullivan was introduced as having had intercourse with a person she met throughout a visit to Milan together with her fellow contestants.
+Others witnessed the incident, which befell within the presence of the movie crew.
+When the present aired, Sullivan was introduced as distraught after realizing she’d cheated on her boyfriend again house.

 In the docuseries, Sullivan reveals she was inebriated and couldn’t have consented to having intercourse with the person, whom she had met whereas filming, as he and others had transported the contestants throughout their time within the Italian metropolis.

-Sullivan tells the Netflix filmmakers that she was “hammered” after ingesting wine throughout a dinner when the group of Vespa drivers had been invited to come back over by manufacturing.
+Sullivan tells the Netflix filmmakers that she was “hammered” after ingesting wine throughout a dinner when the group of Vespa drivers have been invited to come back over by manufacturing.

 “I remember him just like on top of me,” she says within the docuseries.
 “I was blacked out.
 No one did anything to stop it.
 And it all got filmed, all of it.”